 The impact and measure of this is to ensure children not only acquire the appropriate age-related knowledge linked to the geography curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.

 All children will have:

-- a wider variety of skills linked to geographical knowledge and understanding;
+- A wider variety of skills linked to geographical knowledge and understanding,

-- a richer vocabulary which will enable them to articulate their understanding of taught knowledge and concepts;
+- A richer vocabulary which will enable to articulate their understanding of taught concepts.

 - High aspirations, which will see them through to further study, work and a successful adult life.

 - A curiosity for the world around them which will enable them to be inquisitive and question new concepts which come their way.